generalnono19/Swift/README.md

 # Swift
-I will put some examples here about Swift.
+Small examples wrote it in Swift and explain the basics in Swift.